This tutorial will show you how to run a basic Java Maven project on the command line (as opposed to on an IDE).

 when run.

-Compiling our JAR File
+Compiling and Packaging Our JAR File

 Before running a Java application in production, we’ll need to compile the Java code into byte-code that can be run on the JVM.